XHNUC-FM

-XHNUC-FM 105.1 is a radio station in Cancún, Quintana Roo, known as Radio Turquesa.
-It is owned by Gastón Alegre López, a longtime radio entrepreneur, hotel owner, and PRD politician in the state.
+XHNUC-FM 105.1 is a radio station in Cancún, Quintana Roo, Mexico, known as Radio Turquesa.
+It is owned by Grupo Turquesa and was founded by Gaston Alegre López, a longtime radio entrepreneur, hotel owner, and PRD politician in the state.

 XHNUC "Radio Turquesa" is not to be confused with sister station XHCANQ-FM 102.7 "Turquesa Pop", which is commonly owned but a noncommercial (permit) station.

 Radio Turquesa is heard statewide and in parts of Yucatán on several repeaters and additional stations owned by Grupo Turquesa.

 Repeaters

 XHNUC-FM is the only station in Mexico to have non-co-channel repeaters on the same concession.
 Authorized in the 1990s, the network gives XHNUC coverage of key population centers in Quintana Roo.
-In 1999, the network was partially closed in evident political retribution for Alegre's candidacy for Governor of Quintana Roo; a federal court ordered the transmitters returned to service in 2000, ruling that the state branch of the Secretariat of Communications and Transportation acted incorrectly.
+In 1999, the network was partially closed in evident political retribution for Alegre's candidacy for Governor of Quintana Roo; a federal court ordered the transmitters returned to service in 2000, ruling that the state branch of the Secretariat of Communications and Transportation had acted incorrectly.